zhtyolivia/pid-multimodal/README.md

 ### Step 2: Running linear models

-After installing R and RStudio, launch RStudio and navigate to the `linear_models` directory.
+After installing R and RStudio, launch RStudio.

-In RStudio, run the script in `concat_lung_radiopathomic.R` to run the concatenation-fused model on the lung radiopathomic dataset.
-The script will install necessary packages and run the model with repeated cross-validation.
+In RStudio, open `concat_lung_radiopathomic.R` in the `linear_models` directory.
+Then, run the script in this file to run the concatenation-fused model on the lung radiopathomic dataset.
+The script will install necessary packages, run the model with repeated cross-validation, and print the concordance-index (C-index).

 Similarly, you can run the canonical correlation analysis (CCA)-fused model, unimodal models, and the ensemble model on this dataset with the other three R scripts in the `linear_models` directory.

 ## Nonlinear models

+Aside from linear cox models, we also implemented multi-layer perceptron (MLP) models with with DeepSurv loss as our nonlinear survival analysis model.

 ### Step 1: Installing required  packages

 Similar to calculating PID metrics, create a docker container:

 ```
 docker run  --shm-size=2g --gpus all -it --rm -v /:/workspace -v /etc/localtime:/etc/localtime:ro nvcr.io/nvidia/pytorch:21.12-py3
 ```

 Then, intall the [lifelines package](https://lifelines.readthedocs.io/en/latest/):

 ```
 pip install lifelines
 ```

 ### Step 2: Running nonlinear models

-Next, to perform early fusion on the lung radiopathomic dataset, navigate to `nonlinear_models` and run:
+Next, to perform early fusion on the lung radiopathomic dataset and obtain the cross-validation C-index of this model, navigate to `nonlinear_models` and run:
 ```
 CUDA_VISIBLE_DEVICES=0 python early_fusion.py --dataset lung_radiopathomic
 ```